Changes to Bereavement Services

 Deaths and still-births

-Please see our Register a birth page for more information on appointment times and the proofs you will need to bring with you.
+Please see our Register a birth page for all the information you'll need.

 Marriages and civil partnership ceremonies

-Marriage and civil partnership ceremonies can now take place indoors and outdoors, with a maximum of 20 people, with physical distancing in place and where venues are able to allow that number to attend safely.
+Marriage and civil partnership ceremonies numbers have been reduced to a maximum of 5 people, during this temporary lockdown.
+Physical distancing needs to remain in place and only where venues are able to allow that number to attend safely.

 Please see our Ceremonies page for the latest Government advice on social distancing.